munich-quantum-toolkit/qecc/docs/Encoders.md

 # Encoder Circuit Synthesis for CSS Codes

-QECC provides functionality for synthesizing encoding circuits of arbitrary CSS codes.
+QECC provides functionality for synthesizing encoding circuits of arbitrary Stabilizer codes.
 An encoder for an $[[n,k,d]]$ code is an isometry that encodes $k$ logical qubits into $n$ physical qubits.

 Let's consider the synthesis of the encoding circuit of the $[[7,1,3]]$ Steane code.